 Female Infertility can be termed as the condition in which a woman is not able to conceive even after trying for 12 months.
-This condition can be categorized in two situations such as in the first situation a woman initially gave birth to a child and in second situation woman has never been able to conceive due to infertility issues.
+This condition can be categorized into two situations as in the first situation a woman initially gave birth to a child and in the second situation, a woman has never been able to conceive due to infertility issues.
 Being infertile does not mean that the woman can never conceive.
-Fertility treatment can cure infertility issues in females.
+Fertility counseling can cure infertility issues in females.

-Irregular periods and menstrual problems are conditions that interrupt the normal menstrual cycle in women, which plays a key role in female fertility.
+Irregular periods and menstrual problems are conditions that interrupt the normal menstrual cycle in women, which plays a key role in female fertility treatment.
 A woman’s menstrual cycle determines how her body prepares for possible pregnancy after ovulation, which is the monthly process to release the mature egg.
 During the cycle, hormonal changes regulate the release of the egg from the ovary and prepare the uterine lining for receiving a possible fertilized egg i.e. embryo for a pregnancy.
 Thus if this cycle is disturbed, a woman may face problems in conceiving thus ultimately leading to infertility issues.

 Effect of Age

 There is a drastic effect of age on a woman who is trying to conceive.
 It is said that the woman has the best chances to conceive if she is below 35 years of age.
 Studies show that the older the woman, the lower the chances to conceive and get pregnant.
-In addition, as the age increases there are also increased chances of pregnancy complications such as pregnancy-induced or gestational diabetes, low lying placenta, premature birth and etc.
+In addition, as the age increases there are also increased chances of pregnancy complications such as pregnancy-induced or gestational diabetes, low lying placenta, premature birth, etc.